johncongdon/php-sdk/README.md

 });
 ```

-The resource we just added will not be accessible by its key "ideas" to forward calls to the resource:
+The resource we just added will now be accessible by its key "ideas" to forward calls to the resource:

 ```php
 $sdk->ideas->get();